react nextjs accessibility patterns

 Ensure screen readers announce modal state changes and dynamically loaded content without disrupting the user.

-• Use aria-live="polite" or aria-live="assertive" for state changes
+• Use aria-live="polite" for non-critical state changes such as content loading

 • Defer heavy content rendering until after focus is established

-• Synchronize aria-hidden on sibling elements to prevent background reading
+• Synchronize inert on sibling elements to prevent background reading

-Testing Note: Validate with VoiceOver (macOS) and NVDA (Windows) to confirm accurate announcement of "Dialog opened" and "Dialog closed".
+Testing Note: Validate with VoiceOver (macOS) and NVDA (Windows) to confirm accurate announcement of dialog role and title upon open.

 5. Automated & Manual Testing Workflow